ibexa/documentation-developer/docs/guide/search/elastic.md

     #### Configure API key authentication

-    If your Elasticsearch cluster is protected by API keys, you must use the values described below to connect eZ Platform with the cluster.
+    If your Elasticsearch cluster is protected by API keys, you must provide the key and secret in authentication configuration to connect eZ Platform with the cluster.
 With API key authentication you can define different authorisation levels, such as [`create_index`, `index`, etc.](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/security-privileges.html#privileges-list-indices).
 Such approach proves useful if the cluster is available to the public.

     For more information, see [Create API key](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/security-api-create-api-key.html).

-    API key authentication support requires that you provide the following set of parameters to authenticate access to the cluster:
+    When using API key authentication you must pass the following parameters to authenticate access to the cluster:

     ``` yaml